swasan90/api-generator-ang-authentication/README.md

-# API GENERATOR - Authentication Application
+# API GENERATOR - Authentication Application- Micro Front end

 This is an entrypoint of an api generator application.
 This repository contains the code for an authentication.
 This application is developed using Angular framework.